Last Updated on June 10, 2026 by Megan Rynearson

 The scenic stops don’t require much walking and have pull outs to park your car.
 Rainbow Point, Yovimpa Point, Natural Bridge, and Agua Canyon are the can’t-miss stops along the drive.

 As you drive south, the elevation change increases.
-Rainbow and Yovimpa Point sit at 9000 feet above sea level!
-This area of the park closes in the winter due to snow.
+Rainbow and Yovimpa Point sit at 9000 feet above sea level.
+This area of the park does close in the winter due to snow.

 If you’re staying near Bryce Canyon, grab dinner nearby and consider catching the sunset from Sunset Point.
 I also highly recommend watching the sunrise in the morning before you head out for your next destination.